|Nutrition Facts (per serving)|

 1 (15.25-ounce) box yellow cake mix

 1 cup water

 For the Whipped Topping:

 Make the Cake

-Assemble and bake the cake following the manufacturer's instructions on the back of the box.
+Mix ingredients and bake the cake according to the instructions on the back of the box.

-Poke the top of the warm cake with a thin utensil, about 1/4 to 1/2 inch thick.
+Once cake is baked, poke all over the top of the warm cake with a thin utensil, such as a wooden skewer, about 1/4 to 1/2 inch thick.